protontypes/open-sustainable-technology/README.md

 ### Carbon Intensity and Accounting

 - [CarbonFootprintEGU](https://github.com/milankl/CarbonFootprintEGU) - Travel carbon footprint of the European Geosciences Union General Assembly 2019.
-- [Bloom](https://github.com/tmrowco/bloom-contrib) - A SaaS that allow companies to become climate leaders, from calculating their climate impact to communicating about their climate efforts.
-It connects to as many data sources as possible to assess your carbon footprint and find mitigation opportunities.
 - [NMF.earth app](https://github.com/NMF-earth/nmf-app) - iOS & Android app to understand and reduce your carbon footprint.
 - [EnergyPATHWAYS](https://github.com/energyPATHWAYS/EnergyPATHWAYS) - The energyPATHWAYS Model is a professional, open source energy and carbon planning tool for use in evaluating long-term, economy-wide greenhouse gas mitigation scenarios.
 - [blockchain-carbon-accounting](https://github.com/opentaps/blockchain-carbon-accounting) - Code of the Carbon Accounting and Certification Working Group.
 - [footprint](https://github.com/acircleda/footprint) - An R package to calculate carbon footprints from air travel based on IATA airport codes or latitude and longitude.
 - [intensegRid](https://github.com/KKulma/intensegRid) - Provides information on national and regional carbon intensity, the amount of carbon emitted per unit of energy consumed, for the UK.
 - [carbonintensity-api](https://github.com/jnioche/carbonintensity-api) - Rust library to retrieve regional carbon intensity data from the UK National Grid.
-- [Carbonfact Models](https://github.com/kansoapp/carbonfact-models) - The carbon footprint models used by carbonfact.co.
 - [Silicone](https://github.com/GranthamImperial/silicone) - Automated filling of detail in reported emission scenarios.
 - [OpenClimate](https://github.com/Open-Earth-Foundation/OpenClimate) - Independent Climate Accounting Network in support of Paris Agreement goals.
 - [Scope3](https://github.com/scope3data/methodology) - Build a framework where the media and advertising industry can collaborate on best practices for measuring emissions from the advertising value chain.